-1 The student's final report card for a school year shall

-2 indicating end-of-year status regarding performance or

-3 grade level, acceptable or unacceptable behavior a

-4 promotion or nonpromotion.

-5

-6 All schools shall use a standard report ca

-7 (K, 1-2, 3-5) as the primary means of repo

-8 With the approval of the Superintende

-9 schools may develop additional or supple

-10 may be used in conjunction with the standa

-11 Amer

-12 Report cards shall be issued for all studen

-13 of each grading period.
-Amended 06-30-9

-14 Progress Reports may be issued at the

-15 programs and services, i.e., extended sc

-16 before and after school programs.
-Adopt

-17 01-09

-18 Parents are to be notified in writing mid

-19 grading period as to the progress of their

-20 will be sent home following the district pro

-21 district Progress Report and/ or district-ap

-22 Report form may be used for this notification

-23 Parents are to be notified in writing m

-contain a statement nonperformance at nd attendance and
+E 1 2 3 4 indicating end grade level, s final report card for a school year shall contad- d-of-year status regarding performance or non- acceptable or unacceptable behavior and a nonpromotion.
+5 All pakes to about the standard remark and a 6 7 • All schools shall use a standard report card a (K, 1-2, 3-5) as the primary means of reporting 8 With the approval of the Superintendent ar 9 schools may develop additional or supplement 10 may be used in conjunction with the standard re 11 Amended 12 - Report cards shall be issued for all students, G 13 of each grading period.
+Amended 06-30-92 14 • Progress Reports may be issued at the end 15 programs and services, i.e., extended school 16 before and after school programs.
+Adopted 0 17 01-09 18 19 - Parents are to be notified in writing midway grading period as to the progress of their child 20 will be sent home following the district progress 21 district Progress Report and/ or district-approv 22 Report form may be used for this notification.
+A 23 - Parents are to be notified in writing midway ain a statement performance at attendance and

-- ard appropriate for the level rting student progress. - nt and the School Board, ementary instruments, which ard report card.
+- ppropriate for the level student progress. - nd the School Board, tary instruments, which eport card.

-nded 07-29-97 and 06-25-99
+07-29-97 and 06-25-99

-- its, Grades K-5, at the close - end of the extended year hool year, Saturday school, ted 06-27-00, Amended 07- - dway during the nine-week child.
-This progress report ogress report calendar.
-The oproved electronic Progress on.
-Amended 12-06-05 - idway during a nine week grading period or at any time during a grading period when it is apparent that the student may not pass or is performing unsatisfactorily in any course or grade level.
+- Grades K-5, at the close - of the extended year year, Saturday school, 6-27-00, Amended 07- - during the nine-week This progress report s report calendar.
+The ed electronic Progress Amended 12-06-05 - ay during a nine week grading period or at any time during a grading period when it is apparent that the student may not pass or is performing unsatisfactorily in any course or grade level.
 The county Progress Report and/ or approved electronic Progress Report form will be used for this notification.